twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 Data scientists use probability, statistics, mathematics, and computer science to make predictions about complex systems.
 A data scientist will typically be more involved with designing *data modeling* processes, creating algorithms and *predictive models*.
 Therefore, data scientists may spend more time designing tools, automation systems and data frameworks than analyzing data.

-Use your favorite search engine to discover the similarities and differences between a data analyst and a data scientist.
+Use your favorite search engine to further discover the similarities and differences between a data analyst and a data scientist.

 For our purposes, the problems and the solutions are similar.